Discipline and Termination Policy (staff)

 VII.
 Appeal of Involuntary Termination

-When an employee feels he or she has been unfairly terminated, he/she may file an appeal in writing citing the reasons why the termination was unfair to the Director of Human Resources within 10 working days of the termination.
+When an employee feels he or she has been unfairly terminated, he/she may file an appeal in writing citing the reasons why the termination was unfair to the Associate Vice President and Chief Human Resources Officer within ten (10) working days of the termination.
 The Decision of the Director of Human Resources will be final.

 This policy does not apply to those who have been terminated during the initial evaluation period or to employees whose termination is the result of a reduction in force or position elimination.